 Do you know which song was the most popular for the years from 1890 through 2010?
 Do you know which songs were the most popular for each decade?
-This is where the Top 100 Songs of All Time can help out.
+This is where the Top 100 Songs of All Time can help out and provide you with this information.

 Some of you may remember going to your local soda fountain place and having to share a soda, shake or malt and placing a nickel in the jukebox to listen to your favorite selections.
 Wow!
 Doesn’t this bring back lots of memories?
 It does for me!

 We also have some information on the top vocalists and band leaders by decade and and how they ranked from 1955 through 2010.
 I think you will find this information very fascinating.
 Besides the top vocalists and band leaders of each decade, you may find interesting on how they became famous.
 Some of these include: Usher, Madonna, Carpenters, Connie Francis, Elvis Presley, Beatles, Perry Como and Stevie Wonder just to name a few.

 Ranking System Used